 - Senior High campers are in the new “True Blue Village” cabins.
 There are 12 cabins that sleep 12 total people, meaning there will be approximately 11 campers and at least 1 Episcopal counselor.
 Cabins have electricity (but no a/c), a front and rear entrance, and large covered patios (bring a lawn chair!).
 There are separate girls and boys bathhouses with electricity, private showers, and private bathroom stalls.
 The bathhouses double as storm shelters.

 Can campers request cabin assignments?
 Only first time campers are guaranteed one person as a cabin mate.
-Campers must request each other, and campers must be close in age.
-Cabin requests should be written neatly on the registration form or e-mailed to the Youth Missioner by the priority registration deadline (firstname.lastname@example.org).
+Campers must be the same gender and in the same grade.
+Cabin requests should be included on the registration form or e-mailed to the Youth Missioner by the priority registration deadline (email@example.com).
 Cabin requests cannot be made at registration the first day of the camp session.

 Can campers bring food/snacks?
 No. We ask campers to not bring their own snacks.
 Campers will be provided three meals (with seconds!) and an afternoon or evening snack each day at camp.
 It will not be necessary for campers to bring food or drinks.
 Keeping snacks in the cabins attracts bugs and critters and may be problematic for other campers with allergies.